 Something flared in his eyes—something dark and furious.

 It had been the wrong thing to say.
-She knew it instantly the moment the words came out of her moth.
+She knew it the moment the words came out of her mouth.
 How must she have sounded to him?
 Awful.
 Self-congratulatory.

 They were surrounded by a crowd.
 His knuckles grew white at his side, and he lifted his nose in the air.